 Still, it's hard to escape such "news"-induced mental tsunamis.
 One night I needed something else to think about, and I found it in the new movie Wonder Woman, presented by some reviewers as a feminist vision to counteract the current male resurgence.
 I had planned to see it at the Cinemark 22 in Lancaster, close to home, but my friend Doug called to see if I'd like to go with him and his wife Susan to the Edwards Stadium 6 in Calabasas, a white enclave in the rolling hills northwest of the melting pot of the San Fernando Valley.
-I was ready for human society and a break from the importunings of my psychic animal friends (see previous posts), and last night drove 67 miles from Pearblossom to Calabasas.
+I was ready for human society and a break from the psychic importunings of my animal friends, so last night I drove 67 miles from Pearblossom to Calabasas.

 On the way I abandoned my hesitations and listened to NPR analysis of Comey's testimony- and found the same insidious suggestion that this story might end in something gratifying.
 Trump's statements to Comey about dropping charges against Michael Flynn (the "smoking gun") are apparently not recorded.
 There is no paper evidence, no other witness.
 It's Comey's word against Trump's, which means end of story, no downfall this time.
 [Postscript, 7/18/17: Donald Trump Jr. and others may be sacrificed, but the President has created a safe personal bubble.]